aznashwan/github-autolabeler/README.md

         max: 1000

   large:
-    label-color: d73a4a
+    color: d73a4a
-    label-description: This PR is over {diff-min} lines of code.
+    description: This PR is over {diff.min} lines of code.
     selectors:
       diff:
         # NOTE: omitting either the min/max will set them to -/+ Infinity.